-Massachusetts Mandatory Licensee-Consumer Relationship Disclosure
+MA Mandatory Licensee-Consumer Relationship Disclosure

-*At your first personal meeting to discuss a specific property or properties, real estate agents (brokers and salespeople) must give you an Agency Disclosure Form.
 The purpose of this form is to disclose the agent’s relationship with you or any other party to the transaction (buyer or seller).
 The form also includes explanations of the different types of agency relationships.

 Agent Fiduciary Responsibilities